- Approach on Breast Reconstruction

 Approach on Breast Reconstruction

 The diagnosis of breast cancer begins a journey of making many informed decisions which deeply affect your body and mind.
-Using knowledge as a guide for your journey allows you to become an advocate for your own well being.
-As a reconstructive plastic surgeon, Dr. Zemmel presents patients with the tools and information to build their knowledge as they embark on their journey.
+Using knowledge as a guide for your journey allows you to become an zadvocate for your own well being.
+As reconstructive plastic surgeons, Dr. Zemmel and Dr. Reddy presents patients with the tools and information to build their knowledge as they embark on their journey.
 This webpage serves as an instrument of knowledge for past, current, and future breast cancer patients of Richmond Aesthetic Surgery as they make informed decisions about breast reconstruction.
 Remember, our surgeon will be there throughout this journey to guide, lead, or assist you with whatever you may need to succeed.

 This information will give you a basic understanding of breast reconstruction—when it is possible, how and when it is performed, and what the journey entails.
 It will explain the pre-surgical plan, the surgical operation, and the post-surgical course, as well as results you can expect.
 However, it cannot answer all of your questions since a lot depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you do not understand about the procedures or what you can expect.